Music Makers: At the Piano I and II

 - There is a $15 Registration Fee per child which last for the Fall – Fall school year

-- There is a sibling discount for families with more than one child enrolled (two siblings = $30 discount; 3 siblings = $45 discount; etc.)
+- There is a sibling discount for families with more than one child enrolled in group MOL classes (two siblings = $30 discount; 3 siblings = $45 discount; etc.).
+Additionally, sibling books can be purchased for $24 (a $32 discount) for the second or third child doing classes.
+Sibling books do not have the 2 CD’s/Digital Download’s that the original books contain.

 - Student visitors (friends and/or relatives) are welcome to attend class at any time; they can pay just for the class they attend (please call Jennifer ahead of time)

-- Tuition, registration, and material fees are nonrefundable except in the cases of extreme student illness or out-of-state moves
+- Tuition fees are nonrefundable except in the cases of extreme student illness or out-of-state moves.
+Registration and material fees are non-refundable

 - You are welcome to order any of the Musikgarten instruments, materials, and T-shirts; it will be beneficial to the student to have a drum and glockenspiel available at home for practice